-The Bank shall make decisions on the observation or exclusion of companies, and on the revocation of such decisions, in accordance with the Guidelines for observation and exclusion from the GPFG.
+The Bank shall make decisions on the observation or exclusion of companies, and on the revocation of such decisions, in accordance with the Guidelines for observation and exclusion from the GPGF.
+The Bank shall inform the Ministry about decisions on exclusion of companies and the revocation of such decisions, cf. section 3-1, third paragraph.

 Chapter 3.
-Management of the investment portfolios
+Management of the investment portfolio

-Section 3-1 Investment universe
+Section 3-1 The investment universe

-(1) The Bank may invest the investment portfolio in financial instruments, real estate and cash deposits that are approved in accordance with section 4-10, but with the following restrictions:
+- (1) The Bank may invest the investment portfolio in financial instruments, real estate and cash deposits that are approved in accordance with section 4-10, but with the following restrictions:

-- a) The equity portfolio may be invested in equities listed on a regulated and recognised market place, listed securities that are equivalent to listed equities, depository receipts for such equities, and unlisted companies where the board has expressed an intention to seek a listing on a regulated or recognised market place. - b) The bond portfolio may be invested in tradable bonds and other tradable debt instruments, and depository receipts for such bonds. - c) The real estate portfolio may be invested in real estate or in equity and interest-bearing instruments issued by listed or non-listed companies, fund structures and other legal entities whose primary business is the acquisition, development and management or financing of real estate.
+- a) The equity portfolio may be invested in equities listed on a regulated and recognised market place, listed securities that are equivalent to listed equities, depository receipts for such equities, and unlisted companies where the board has expressed an intention to seek a listing on a regulated or recognised market place. - b) The bond portfolio may be invested in tradable bonds and other tradable debt instruments, and depository receipts for such bonds. - c) The unlisted real estate portfolio may be invested in real estate or in equity and interest-bearing instruments issued by non-listed companies, fund structures and other legal entities whose primary business is the acquisition, development and management or financing of real estate.
 These investments may be made through Norwegian or other legal entities.
-Investments in listed equity instruments shall be carried out on regulated and recognised markets.
-Real estate means rights to land and any buildings that are found upon it. - d) Financial derivatives and fund units that are naturally linked to investments in the equity, bond and real estate portfolio.
+Real estate means rights to land and any buildings thereon. - d) Financial derivatives and fund units only when naturally linked to investments in the equity, bond and unlisted real estate portfolios.